madwizard/zut_wifi_logger/README.md

 # gowifiscanner
-WiFiScanner in go fo learning purposes
+WiFiScanner in go for learning purposes